Sullivan County Public Library

 The Sullivan County Public Library serves residents of Sullivan and Sullivan County, Indiana.
 A public library, it has been in operation since 1905.
 In 1899, the "Woman's Club" began a drive to establish a Carnegie library in the city of Sullivan, Indiana.
 It was officially completed in January 1905, with a cost of $10,000, and was then open to the public.
 It is a two-story, Bedford limestone structure, complete with a dome.
 There have been several different changes to the library throughout the years, which has included a new addition to the structure in 1994, which also included an elevator.
-In the late 1960s and the early 1970s, the Merom, Shelburn, Farmersburg, Dugger, and Carlisle libraries merged with the Sullivan Library, and became a part of the Sullivan County Public Library system.
+In the late 1960s and the early 1970s, the Merom, Farmersburg, Dugger, and Carlisle libraries merged with the Sullivan Library, and became a part of the Sullivan County Public Library system.